dentearl/simpleHilbertCurve/README.md

                             determines the length of one side of the square by 2^n. default=6 --override            overrides the provision on --level <= 10.
-Using large level values can take a long time or create enormous / resource intensive plots. default=False --normalize           subtracts off the mean and divides by the std dev.default=False --cmap=CMAP           The colormap to be used. default=binary Possible values: Spectral, summer, coolwarm, Set1, Set2, Set3, Dark2, hot, RdPu, YlGnBu, RdYlBu, gist_stern, cool, gray, GnBu, gist_ncar, gist_rainbow, bone, RdYlGn, spring, terrain,
+Using large level values can take a long time or create enormous / resource intensive plots. default=False --normalize           subtracts off the mean and divides by the std dev. default=False --cmap=CMAP           The colormap to be used. default=binary Possible values: Spectral, summer, coolwarm, Set1, Set2, Set3, Dark2, hot, RdPu, YlGnBu, RdYlBu, gist_stern, cool, gray, GnBu, gist_ncar, gist_rainbow, bone, RdYlGn, spring, terrain,